dokeeffe/indi-aldiroof/README.md

 Relays were wired into the hoist's hand controller switch to allow both manual operation via the switch and operation from the arduino.
 WARNING: Never operate the switch using both the relays and manual switch at the same time as it may result in a 220v short circuit.

 The photo below shows the hoist's hand controller switch with 6 numbered pins.
-The centre 2 pins (3 and 4) provide supply to either 1 and 2 or 5 and 6 depending on what way the sitch is pressed.
+The centre 2 pins (3 and 4) provide supply to either 1 and 2 or 5 and 6 depending on what way the switch is pressed.
 4 relays were wired into this switch to override it.

 ![Arduino and relays](https://raw.githubusercontent.com/dokeeffe/indi-aldiroof/master/docs/hand-control.jpg)